Business and Finance

 Effort Reports must be completed for all individuals whose salaries are charged to Sponsored Projects or individuals who have committed Effort to a Sponsored Project in whole or in part.

-The purpose of this policy is to ensure that compensation and commitments in connection with Purdue Universityís Sponsored Projects comply with federal regulations as defined in Office of Management and Budget (OMB) Circular A-21, 2 CFR Part 220, Section J.10.
+The purpose of this policy is to ensure that compensation and commitments in connection with Purdue University’s Sponsored Projects comply with federal regulations as defined in Office of Management and Budget (OMB) Uniform Guidance.
+Failure to comply with federal regulations regarding compensation and personnel services could jeopardize future Sponsored Projects and could result in penalties and damage to the University’s reputation and integrity.

-All units, faculty, staff, and graduate students of Purdue University involved in the administration of or compensated for their Effort toward a Sponsored Project are governed by this policy.
+All units, faculty, staff and graduate students of Purdue University involved in the administration of or compensated for Effort toward a Sponsored Project are governed by this policy.

 Sponsored Program Services Staff